UP-Manila-SILab/ph-core/input/pagecontent/index.md

   box-sizing: border-box;
 }
 </style>
-# Draft PH Road Safety Implementation Guide
+# Draft PH Core Implementation Guide
 <div class="svg-wrap"> {% include disclaimer.svg %} </div>
 > **Project Status: In Development**
 > This Implementation Guide is under active development and is not yet available for public or production use.
 Content, data models, and implementation details are subject to change.